patternfly/patternfly-react/packages/patternfly-4/react-core/src/experimental/components/DataToolbar/examples/DataToolbar.md

 }

 ```
+Often, it makes sense to group sets of like items to create desired associations and to enable items to respond together to changes in viewport width.

 ## Data toolbar toggle groups
+A toggle group can be used when you want to collapse a set of items into an overlay panel at a certain breakpoint.
+This allows complex toolbars with multiple items and groups of items to be responsive.
+A toggle group is useful for containing filter controls, for example.
+When the toolbar responds to adapt to a mobile viewport, the contents contained in a toggle group will collapse into an overlay panel that can be toggled by clicking the Filter icon.
-- The Toggle group can either have the toggle state managed by the consumer, or the component.
-The first Toggle group example demonstrates a component managed toggle state.
+The Toggle group can either have the toggle state managed by the consumer, or the component.
-- The second Toggle group example below demonstrates a consumer managed toggle state.
-If the consumer would prefer to manage the expanded state of the toggle group for smaller screen widths:

-  1. Add a toggleIsExpanded callback to DataToolbarContent
-  1. Pass in a boolean into the isExpanded prop to DataToolbarContent

-- Note: Although the toggle group is aware of the consumer provided breakpoint, the expandable content is not.
-So if the expandable content is expanded and the screen width surpasses that of the breakpoint, then the expandable content will not know that and will remain open, this case should be considered and handled by the consumer as well.

-#```js title=Managed-toggle-groups
+#```js title=Component-managed-toggle-groups
 import React from 'react';
 import { DataToolbar , DataToolbarItem, DataToolbarContent, DataToolbarToggleGroup, DataToolbarGroup } from '@patternfly/react-core/dist/esm/experimental';
-import { Button, InputGroup, Select, SelectOption } from '@patternfly/react-core';
+import { Button, ButtonVariant, InputGroup, Select, SelectOption } from '@patternfly/react-core';
 import { TextInput, SearchIcon, FilterIcon } from '@patternfly/react-icons'

 class DataToolbarComponentMangedToggleGroup extends React.Component {